-Using the crosshairs, you can also Command-click clips on higher and lower tracks to add them to the single frame selection, aligned at the same frame.
+Using the I-beam cursor, you can also Command-click clips on higher and lower tracks to add them to the single frame selection, aligned at the same frame.
 For example, you could do this to split multiple clips at once.
 One frame selections can be on discontiguous tracks.